cog-imperial/GPdoemd/README.md

 Here we provide a brief introduction to design of experiments for model discrimination, and the method used in the GPdoemd package.
 For more information, we refer to the paper referenced above.

 ##### Design of experiments for model discrimination
-We are interested in some system _g_ (e.g. the human body, a bioreactor, or a chemical reaction), from which we can generate data constisting of noisy observations **y**=_g_(**x**) given experimental designs **x**.
+We are interested in some system _g_ (e.g. the human body, a bioreactor, or a chemical reaction), from which we can generate data _D_ constisting of noisy observations **y**=_g_(**x**) given experimental designs **x**.
 To predict the bahviour of the system, the engineers and researchers come up with several competing models _f_<sub>i</sub>, i=1,...,M. The models produce predictions _f_<sub>i</sub>(**x**, **p**<sub>i</sub>) given some model parameters **p**<sub>i</sub>.
 In a classical setting, these model parameters are tuned to make the model predictions fit the observed data.

 If we are in a setting where we have multiple rival models and insufficient data to discriminate between them (i.e. to discard inaccurate models), we need to design additional experiments **x** to collect more data.
-The goal is to find the experimental design $$\mathbf x^\ast$$ that yields the expected maximally informative observations for discriminating between the models.
+The goal is to find the experimental design **x**\* that yields the expected maximally informative observations for discriminating between the models.
 Simply put, we want to find the experiment for which the model predictions differ the most.
+However, because the model parameters are estimated using noisy data, there is uncertainty in the model parameters that needs to be accounted for.
+To this end, we wish to compute the marginal predictive distributions _p_(_f_<sub>i</sub>(**x**)|_D_) where the model parameters **p**<sub>i</sub> have been marginalised out.
+Computing the marginal predictive distributions is typically intractable, so we rely on approximations.

-There are existing methods to try to solve the problem of design of experiments for model discrimination.
+There are existing methods to approximate the marginal predictive distributions.
 Roughly, these can be dividied into analytic methods (computationally cheap, but limited to certain models) and data-driven methods (Monte Carlo-based, flexible but often computationally expensive).
 In the paper references above, and in this software package, the idea is to use an approach that hybridises analytic and data-driven methods, using analytic surrogate models learnt from sampled data.
+This way we can extend the computationally cheap analytic method to a wider range of models.

 ## Installation
 The GPdoemd package has been tested and validated on OSX and Ubuntu.